Who is eligible for the DNP/MPH program?

 How many credits is the MPH?

 The MPH is 42 credits.
-If you transfer up to 14 cr from your DNP, then you will complete 28 cr as a public health student for a total of 42 credits.
+If you transfer up to 14 credits from your DNP, then you will complete 28 credits as a public health student for a total of 42 credits.
 Some DNP programs will transfer public health credits to the DNP program, depending on your nursing track.
 You would need to seek approval from your DNP program.

 Is financial aid available?